-The best part about street art is the fact that it’s constantly changing; what might be there one week can’t be anywhere to be seen the next.
+The best part about street art is the fact that it’s always changing; what might be there one week can’t be anywhere to be seen the next.
 I love the irony when ‘street art’ gets covered by graffiti, it always makes me chuckle.
-There are so many eclectic designs, ranging from intricate black-and-white miniatures to large primary-coloured block colours.
+There are so many diverse designs, ranging from intricate black-and-white miniatures to large primary-coloured block colours.
 More than once I found myself retracing my steps and discovering new designs that I had literally just walked past, without even noticing!

 Maybe I could turn this into an even cheaper form of exercise and become the tour guide myself?!
 So that’s exactly what I did.
 A google search came up with a route that would take me around some of the best places to check out the street art, while at the same time exploring a new part of the city.